C-P-R-DON/Goetsch_lab_conservation/README.md

 codeml.ctl-summary
 	Functionality -- serves as input file for codeml.
 Contains command to execute free ratio model, which estimates omega values for each branch

+column_scores.py - Summary

+Functionality
+This script is designed to assess the conservation of amino acid positions across a set of related protein sequences.
+It automates the process of fetching sequences from NCBI, performing a multiple sequence alignment with MUSCLE, and then calculating a sum-of-pairs score for each column in the alignment.
+The score is based on the BLOSUM62 substitution matrix, where a higher score for a column indicates a more highly conserved position.

+	Input
+	The script requires the following command-line arguments:

+	input_file: A required text file containing a list of NCBI protein accession numbers, with one accession per line.

+	-o or --output: The desired name for the output alignment file (default: output.fasta).

+	Note: The user must manually edit the script to provide two hardcoded values:

+	A valid email address for NCBI Entrez queries.

+	The correct file path to the MUSCLE executable on their local machine.

+	Output
+	The script generates two forms of output:

+	Console Output: A list of sum-of-pairs scores is printed directly to the terminal, with each line showing the column number and its calculated conservation score.

+	Alignment File: A FASTA file containing the complete multiple sequence alignment.
+The filename defaults to output.fasta but can be specified with the --output argument.

 Dependencies
 	Dependencies List For blastp_ortholog_finder.py
 		Python Packages: